 - A Day in the Life of a Transmission Operator

-Work Done Without (or with a small) Carbon Footprint
+Getting Work Done with a Small Carbon Footprint

 - Renewables Panel

-Your registration fee includes printed materials, meals/breaks and access to materials on our website post-program.
+Your registration fee includes printed materials, lunches, breaks and access to materials on our website post-program.
 CEU certificates will be emailed to you upon completion of the course.